api3dao/vitepress-docs/docs/explore/introduction/index.md

 ---
-title: An intro to API3
+title: Getting started with API3
 sidebarHeader: Explore
 sidebarSubHeader:
 pageHeader: Explore → About our journey!